halfway house is a type of residential treatment. It is a home in the community

 How can you get halfway house services?

-A halfway house is often the next step for people who have already completed a drug or alcohol treatment program.
-You can no longer be using drugs or alcohol when you go to live at a halfway house.
+A halfway house is often the next step for people who have already completed a substance use disorder treatment program.
+You can no longer be using substances when you go to live at a halfway house.
 For more information, call us.